humanprotocol/human-protocol/packages/apps/fortune/exchange-oracle/server/ENV.md

 Indicates whether PGP encryption should be used.
 Default: false

+### PGP_PRIVATE_KEY
+The private key used for PGP encryption or decryption.
+Required

+### PGP_PASSPHRASE
+The passphrase associated with the PGP private key.
+Required

 ### S3_ENDPOINT
 The endpoint URL for connecting to the S3 service.
 Default: '127.0.0.1'